-Finalising Students
+Note to Finalising Students

-- 1. If after completing a credit check, you encounter any problems, please, consult the Department that offers the programme for clarification. - 2.
-Students entering their final year of study are urged to seek academic advising from their department during orientation week.
+Students entering their final year of study are urged to seek academic advising from their department during orientation week in September.

 Appendix VII: Co-Curricular Courses

 The following year-long co-curricular (3 credits) Level II courses are offered at the Mona Campus through the Office of Student Services and Development in collaboration with the Sports Unit.
 A student may register for any of these courses via the normal registration process.
 The grading of co-curricular courses will be pass /fail.